 faith had many more followers than in Italy: this trend continued till

 the VIIIth century (when out of 12 popes 6 were of Greek or Syrian origin) for a different reason:

-Rome had become a remote province of the Eastern Roman Empire and the appointment of the pope required the approval of the Emperor, located in Constantinople.
+Rome had become a remote province of the Eastern Roman Empire and the appointment of the pope required the approval of the emperor in Constantinople.

 Calixtus III - Alfonso Borja (Borgia) - 1455-1458 - Spanish

 Alexander VI - Rodrigo Borgia - 1492-1503 - Spanish

 Adrian VI - Adriaan Florisze - 1522-1523 - Dutch

 and obviously John Paul II - Karol Wojtyla - 1978-2005 - Polish.